NiklasRosenstein/dtools/README.md

 have `wget` installed or you simply want to extract all URLs instead of downloading them, this is where *dtools* comes in handy.

-For example, you can download the KELT timeseries data from [here][1] (which are in [IPAC] format), extract the `.bat` files and pass them to the script to extract the download URLs, or download them immediately.
+For example, you can download the KELT timeseries data from [here][1] (in [IPAC Table Format] which can be read by [astropy]), extract the `.bat` files and pass them to the script to extract the download URLs, or download them immediately.

 __Extract URLs__